craiig/keychain-tools/compiler_analysis/survey_questions.md

+Optimizations were categorized into relevant/non-relevant based on two conditions:
+1) whether or not they could make equivalent programs with different syntax similar after the optimization was applied.
+2) whether or not achieving the syntactic difference would require a manual transformation that would essentially re-implement the compiler optimization.
+3) is this option enabled by the commonly used default optimization levels?

 1. is this a relevant optimization that could transform two pieces of code into the same thing? why / why not?